acidonper/ocp-rh-developer-hub-setup/README.md

 ### Find your plugin

 First of all, it is important to find information about the plugin once you have decided to use it.
-For this mission, you can look for information to [NPM Official Web][https://www.npmjs.com/] using the plugin name (E.g. @roadiehq/scaffolder-backend-argocd).
+For this mission, you can look for information to [Backstage Plugins and Documentation](https://backstage.io/plugins/) or [NPM Official Web][https://www.npmjs.com/] using the plugin name (E.g. @roadiehq/scaffolder-backend-argocd).

 Once you are in the NPM documentation, it is possible to find the GitHub repository where it is easy to find more information about the plugin.